 - 1 recipe Rich Chocolate Glaze (see below)

-Cook's Illustrated Pastry Cream
+For the Cook’s Illustrated Pastry Cream:

-- 2 cups milk
+- 2 cups milk, preferably whole

 - 6 large egg yolks